emcrisostomo/Time-Machine-Cleanup/README.md

     $ ls /Volumes

-Set it as the destination of a Time Machine backup (it might be necessary to grant _Full Disk Access_ permissions to the terminal application used to launch the following command):
+Set it as the destination of a Time Machine backup.
+It might be necessary to grant _Full Disk Access_ permissions to the terminal application used to launch the following command, or use the _Preferences_ application.

+*Note:* make sure to use the `-a` flag in order not to clobber the current set of destinations.

-    $ sudo tmutil setdestination /Volumes/TimeMachineBackup-APFS
+    $ sudo tmutil -a setdestination /Volumes/TimeMachineBackup-APFS

 Verify the configuration: